rorysedgwick/moose/access/instructions.md

 That section of the page should look like this:
 [insert screenshot]

 2. This text is overflowing its container div.
-Make sure all the text is visible
+Resize the container to make sure all the text is visible
 [screenshot]

 3. Turn this text into a link